muratk5n/thirdwave/en/README.md

 ---

-For Valley, IT programmers the particle, and their interactions, simulation viewpoint is comfortable..
+For Valley, IT programmers the particle, and their interactions, simulation viewpoint was comfortable..
 Their bean counting is done discretely, item-by-item basis, which makes sense you are automating an office work, keeping lists, checking them off...
 The so-called object-orientation took hold in the industry possibly for this reason.